techidaily/site-on-screen-recording/source/_posts/updated-in-2024-ultimate-guide-to-high-quality-mac-frames-max-156-chars.md

 ![ Snagit snapshot](https://images.wondershare.com/filmora/article-images/snagit-editing-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/43goO8X0iX0?si=48Cqf6td2q_6T6h3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Snagit is another paid solution.
 It costs $25\.
 It is not for amateurs.
 Capturing a screenshot is relatively simple and you also get features to help you insert the screenshot into articles or blog posts.
 But the interface is a little messy.
 In an attempt to make raw footage or captured frames readily accessible, the software really crowds up the tray.
 Also, despite being a paid solution it doesn't have features to help you add connotations or titles.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9hsPbiic0O8?si=58mZ2Cu6wicQfsUP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5. Video Frame Capture: Monosnap \[Free\]